Kalanchoe synsepala Baker

 Cup Kalanchoe, Walking Kalanchoe

-Kalanchoe synsepala is an attractive succulent plant that grows up to 20 inches (50 cm) tall.
-It is very variable in shape and size.
-The more common form has fleshy, very thick, grey-green leaves with pink-purple margins with rigid teeth.
-The leaves are up to 6 inches (15 cm) long and up to 2.8 inches (7 cm) wide.
-Flowers are small, tubular, pale pink to reddish, and appear in dense terminal cymes in mid-fall.
-It produces baby plants at the ends of long stems, which eventually bend down to the ground and take root, giving rise to its common name.
+Kalanchoe synsepala is an attractive succulent with thick fleshy grey-green leaves with pink-purple margins.
+It grows up to 20 inches (50 cm) tall and is very variable in size and shape.
+Leaves are orbicular with a rounded tip, up to 6 inches (15 cm) long and up to 2.8 inches (7 cm) wide.
+Margins are entire or with rigid teeth or sometimes dissected.
+Flowers are small, tubularly 4-angled, pale pink to reddish, and usually appear in 2 opposite, very dense corymbose cymes in mid-fall.
+The plant produces baby plants at the ends of long stems, which eventually bend down to the ground and take root, hence its common name.

 How to Grow and Care